#1 in Sleep Product Research

-Several mid- to high-priced memory foam mattresses now use memory foam that is infused with millions of gel beads.
+Several memory foam mattresses now use memory foam that is infused with millions of gel beads.
 This gel foam is designed to breath better and sleep cooler.
-And based on limited owner experience data, it does reduce heat-trap complaints significantly – in some cases by as much as 30% or more.
-Nevertheless, some owners still find gel foam to sleep hot.
+And based on limited owner experience data, it does reduce heat-trap complaints significantly for all memory foam densities – by as much as 30%.
+Nevertheless, about 6% of gel memory foam bed owners still find gel foam to sleep hot.

-For how specific memory foam mattresses compare in density and their heat trap potential, see the memory foam mattress reviews - summary.
+For how specific memory foam mattresses compare in density, see the Memory Foam Mattress Reviews - Summary.